 13TH CENTURY - general comments

-In recent years a silver Henry III Long Cross penny was found in the rear garden of one of the houses along Leverstock Green Road, between Green Dell Way and Highland Drive.
+In the second half of the 20th century, a silver Henry III Long Cross penny was found in the rear garden of one of the houses along Leverstock Green Road, between Green Dell Way and Highland Drive.
 (See photos above.)The coin itself was undated, but Henry III reigned from 1216-1272, and long cross coins were minted during his reign from 1247.
 Although the coin need not necessarily have been dropped during this period, it is unlikely to have been dropped very much later, and is additional proof that the route was in continual use from Roman times.

 Silver pennies had been minted from the 8th century and for 500 years were the only coin struck in England.
 The Saxon penny weighed 22.5 grains, and there were 240 pennies to the Saxon pound weight of silver.
 Hence the original pre-decimalisation currency had 240d to £1.
 In the 10th century a long cross began to be put on the reverse of the coin so that it could be broken accurately into half-pennies and farthings.
 It was not until 1279 that groats(4d), half-pennies and farthings were issued.
 A silver penny at this time was worth a great deal and could purchase a lot.
 In Ellis Peter's novel The Heratic's Apprentice, set in Shrewsbury in 1143, 570 silver pennies (£2 7s 6d) was the amount found in a casket and considered a considerable dowry for Fortunata; it also stated that she had never seen more than a few silver pennies in her entire life, as the foster daughter of a merchant.
 Although the silver penny found locally was a century older than the pennies in Miss Peter's novel, there is nothing to suggest that the relative value of money and coinage had actually changed much in a century.
 However the EH website suggests a present day purchasing value of £3.07 for a 1d dated 1264.